10 days

 • All transfers to and from the airport accompanied by an English speaking representative

 • Accommodation based on twin sharing as detailed in the itinerary.
-Twin rooms are provided for non-couples as well as couples
+Twin rooms are provided for non-couples as well as couple

 • Activities as shown in the itinerary, note this may vary from day to day